skittleson/DoCodeThatMatters/src/emails_out_of_control.md

 - Unsubscribe from the top offenders
 - Using a script, delete the top offending emails.
 - Created some rules to archive emails via the web portal.
-Doesnt seem like it worth optimizing.
-- Run the script top offenders monthly to evaluate who is wasting my time
+- Run the script top offenders monthly to evaluate who is wasting my time the most

 ## Conclusion